MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 # Download the Windows Driver Kit (WDK)

-> [!NOTE]
-> Make sure to use Visual Studio 17.4.1 or newer.
-Specifically, driver debugging within Visual Studio does not work from Visual Studio 17.2.0 up until 17.4.1.
-For more info, see [WDK Known Issues](./wdk-known-issues.md).

 The WDK is used to develop, test, and deploy drivers for Windows.

 * [Learn what's new in driver development](./what-s-new-in-driver-development.md)
 * [Review known issues](./wdk-known-issues.md)

+You can run the WDK 10.0.22621.2428 (released 10/24/2023) on Windows 7 and later to target Windows 10, Windows Server 2016 and later client and server versions.

+To target Windows 8.1, Windows 8, and Windows 7, install an older WDK and an older version of Visual Studio either on the same machine or on a separate machine.
+For links to older kits, see [Other WDK downloads](./other-wdk-downloads.md).

 [Join the Windows Insider Program](https://insider.windows.com/) to get [WDK Insider Preview builds](https://aka.ms/wipwdk).
 For installation instructions for the Windows Insider Preview builds, see [Installing preview versions of the Windows Driver Kit (WDK)](./installing-preview-versions-wdk.md).

-Multiple WDKs and EWDKs can be installed concurrently on the same computer and even be part of the same build system.
-You can run the WDK for Windows 11, version 22H2 (updated Oct 2023) on Windows 7 and later.

-To target Windows 8.1, Windows 8, and Windows 7, install an older WDK and an older version of Visual Studio either on the same machine or on a separate machine.
-For links to older kits, see [Other WDK downloads](./other-wdk-downloads.md).

-Certain device-specific stacks (for example graphics) continue to have x86/ARM32 user-mode components to support x86/ARM32 apps.

 ## ![download icon.](images/download-install.png) Step 1: Install Visual Studio 2022